kimpenn/smito-pipeline/README.md

 ## Installation
 1. Install the dependencies as listed above.
 2. This package doesn't require installation to system or local `bin`.
-Users just need to download and place the source code folder (`Source`) to the workplace where the pipeline will be run.
-Make sure the `Data` folder is the same level as `Source`.
+Users just need to download and place the source code folder (`Source`) into the workplace where the pipeline will be run.
+Please make sure the `Data` folder is the same level as `Source`.
 If users want to use some module as standalone, they may simply source the corresponding file in bash or R environment.

 ## Usage
 1. Prepare the sample sheet (`Data/LibraryInfo.csv`).
 The format is exemplified as below